Companion Plants for Zucchini For Better Yields

 An image of vegetables (garlic, beans, peas, radishes and corn) that illustrate what makes a good companion for zucchini.

 Fragrant herbs such as oregano, mint, lemon balm, parsley, catnip, marjoram, and borage help repel insect invaders.
-It’s a good idea to add at least one of these herbaceous plants to your zucchini.
+Adding at least one of these herbaceous plants to your zucchini is a good idea.

 Borage will also put calcium back into the soil, which benefits your zucchini plants.
 Bees also LOVE borage!

-Mint is also said to enhance the flavor of zucchinis.
+Mint is also said to enhance the flavor of zucchini.

 Flowering herbs can also attract pollinators and beneficial insects like ladybugs, parasitic wasps, lacewings, and garden beetles that feed on pests.